singular-gpispace/PFD/README.md

 # PFD - Partial Fraction Decomposition

+Note: This package has been superseded by pfd-parallel.

 We provide a massively parallel framework for partial fraction decomposition of rational functions based on the [Singular/GPI-Space framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).